 The true skill statistics of the food webs predicted by the ADBM using subsets of gut content data improved quickly for lower number of predator guts (Fig. 1) (a, c, e, g, i, k, m).
 Furthermore, the width of the prediction interval of the true skill statistics decreased with increasing number of predator guts with the mean TSS asymptoting to the maximum mean TSS achieved by the ADBM when all the gut content data was used.
 Although the maximum TSS varied among the food webs, the qualitative increase in the TSS was the same.

-For Broadstone Stream food web, with only 381 gut contents, which is 38% of the total gut content data, the ADBM predicted the food web with the mean TSS of 0.74 which was 95% of the mean TSS (0.78) achieved using complete gut content data (Fig. 1(a)).
+For Broadstone Stream food web, with only 381 gut contents, which is 38% of the total gut content data, the ADBM predicted the food web with the mean TSS of 0.74.
+This was equivalent to 95% of the mean TSS (0.78) achieved using complete gut content data (Fig. 1(a)): ie the main characteristics of the food web could be captured with about 1/3 of the effort used in the original study.
 In case of the Celtic Sea food web, only 171 gut content data which is 35% of the total gut content data was required by the ADBM to predict food web with TSS equal to 95% of the mean TSS (0.68) achieved using complete gut content data (Fig. 1(c)).

 For a low number of predator guts, the TSS of the model predicted food web was higher than the TSS of the food web constructed from gut content data only (Fig. 1 (b, d, f, h, j, l, n)).
 An increase in the number of predator guts did reduce the ratio TSS(Model)/TSS(data) reduced to less than one, and reduced further gradually.
 This shows that with less data available it is better to use the model, while if more data is available then it is better to use the data itself.